 Welcome to Switzerland!
 If you choose to join our excursion to Lucerne, the lakeside "city of lights," landmarks include the Kappelbrucke, a covered wooden footbridge crossing the Reuss River that dates back to the 1330s, an octagonal Water Tower once used as a prison, narrow lanes and lovely squares.
 In Altstadt Lucerne, narrow cobblestone lanes lead to town squares lined with houses painted with frescoes.
 From town, you'll head out for the heights of Mt.
 Pilatus aboard the world's steepest cogwheel train, climbing from Alpnachstad at the edge of Lake Lucerne to the very top (Oberhaupt) – nearly 7,000 ft. high.
 Alternatively, you may prefer the pleasures of lunch and a wine tasting along the Alsatian wine route.
 If so, you'll head to Château du Haut-Koenigsbourg, originally built in the 1200s on a rocky promontory high above the French Alsatian plains.
 Burned, abandoned and restored to its former glory in 1899, the castle presents a picture of a mountain fortress of the Middle Ages; after your visit, head to the French Alsatian town of Riquewihr for sightseeing and a wine tasting.
 Regardless of your choice, you'll return to Basel, at the "Three Corners" where France, Germany and Switzerland meet at the Rhine – a major crossroads of travel and thought since the 15th century – from which your riverboat departs this afternoon, bound for Strasbourg.

-You’ll wake docked on the Rhine this morning, surrounded by the hills of southern Alsace, many checkered with vineyards.
+You'll wake docked on the Rhine this morning, surrounded by the hills of southern Alsace, many checkered with vineyards.
 The day begins in the Alsatian cultural capital of Strasbourg, France.
 It is home to the charming canals and half-timbered houses of La Petite France, stately city residences, a Gothic cathedral, and plenty of winstubs, traditional Alsatian beer pubs.
-After a morning of sightseeing in Strasbourg, you may choose to stay in town to explore on your own; go for a bicycle excursion through Strasbourg with a local guide; or travel to the German spa resort town of Baden-Baden, on the edge of the Black Forest – where you can either take a walking tour then enjoy free time in this famed spa town, or choose to visit Caracalla Spa, a day devoted to wellness and relaxation.
+After a morning of sightseeing in Strasbourg, you may choose to stay in town to explore on your own or travel to the German spa resort town of Baden-Baden, on the edge of the Black Forest – where you can either take a walking tour then enjoy free time in this famed spa town, or visit Caracalla Spa, a day devoted to wellness and relaxation.
 The spa resembles a glass temple, with facilities that include whirlpools, waterfalls, counter-current pools, massage jets and turquoise pools of warm water sourced from natural springs.
-Add in a sauna complex with both hot and cold rooms (some wellness treatments at additional cost) and you’ll feel re-energized at the end of your visit.
+Add in a sauna complex with both hot and cold rooms (some wellness treatments at additional cost) and you'll feel re-energized at the end of your visit.
 Return to the ship for dinner and an evening of cruising.

 Sightseeing in Köln (Cologne) begins with a guided tour of the immense twin-towered Kölner Dom (Cologne Cathedral), whose construction took a mere six centuries.
 Completed in 1880, UNESCO declared this Gothic "Dom" a World Heritage Site in 1995, recognizing its cultural value as "a testament to the longevity of faith."
 You'll explore this intimately scaled city by coach and on a walking tour.
 Following lunch aboard the riverboat, depart Köln in the early afternoon as your river cruise sails toward its final days in the amazing Dutch capital, Amsterdam.